 This is a Spanish body parts song to dance to!
 Kids move to the salsa rhythm and learn vocabulary at the same time.
 There is no video available, but you can hear a clip and purchase it from Amazon or iTunes.

 This is a wonderful song, and there is a fun video that you can see below.
 It is one of my favorite Spanish body parts songs because it also includes other vocabulary for the items being purchased at the market (melóncito, sandía, gis, calabacita).
 I have also used it as part of an ant theme.
 You can purchase the song from Amazon or iTunes.

 El burrito enfermo by Jose Luis Orozco

 I included this song here because it is traditional and fits into many themes.
 It does teach some body parts, but also teaches colors and clothing (more or less clothing depending on the version).
 I like it because it is cumulative and kids learn so much by repeating the list each time.
-You can hear the song in the video and purchase it from Amazon or iTunes.
+You can hear the song below and purchase it from Amazon or iTunes.

 Cosquillas by 123 Andres

 This is a new song from the latest video by 123 Andrés.
 It teaches body parts, and also plays with rhyme.
 123 Andrés has an excellent teacher/parent guide with activities available for the songs on the album.
 It is a fabulous resource!
 He also has lyrics sheets formatted for early readers.
 You can find both the lyrics and the teacher/parent guide here and purchase the song from iTunes and Amazon.

 This is a very clear song that gets kids moving as they act out verbs for each body part.
 It includes an appropriate amount of additional related vocabulary, and it a great choice for beginning learners.
 As far as I know, Calico Spanish does not sell individual songs, but you can check their website for purchase options.